strangeloopcanon/hotweights/README.md

 Fast, versioned weight updates for LLM serving and training.

 This repository provides a control/plan/transport stack to hot‑swap large model weights across a GPU cluster with minimal pause time.
-See `idea.md` for the high‑level design.
+See `docs/ARCHITECTURE.md` for a high‑level overview.

 ## Core Use Cases & Limitations